Interactive multimedia chemistrysoftware

 What is Polychem?

 Polychem is a comprehensive interactive multimedia chemistry tutorial and simulation tool that helps teachers and students by providing literally hundreds of hours of student activity.
 The software is not like those programs that provide a nice but short demonstration on a single topic.
-The full program occupies 500mB on CD, there are hundreds of screens.
+The full program occupies around 500mB, there are hundreds of screens.

-The software contains literally dozens of topics, simulations, videos and activities at senior high school/ college level provided on a CD that is playable on both PC and Mac formats.
+The software contains literally dozens of topics, simulations, videos and activities at senior high school/ college level provided via download that is playable on both PC and Mac formats.
 The software has been developed over the past ten years and has been the subject of a number of research studies.
 These have enabled the software to develop, and determined the ways that it can be used to best advantage by students and teachers.

 What level is the program?